-Users can continue to access the online tool to see the findings.
+Users can continue to access the online tool to see the findings from the previous data collection round.

 There was a lack of data about how services were coping, what types of pressures they were under, and how things are changed over time.
 This information will help services assess their situation and plan next steps.